Transform Definition Language

 Operand [NOT] IN array_attr

-35Right2TRUE if left operand is present in the right, casted to Array, FALSE otherwise.
+35Right2TRUE if left operand is present in the right, cast to Array, FALSE otherwise.
 Vice versa for NOT variant

 Operand IS [NOT] NULL35Right1TRUE if left operand is NULL, FALSE otherwise.
 Vice versa for NOT variant

-Operand [NOT] BETWEEN Min AND Max35Right3TRUE if left operand is inclusively between Min and Max operands, casted to Numerics, FALSE otherwise.
+Operand [NOT] BETWEEN Min AND Max35Right3TRUE if left operand is inclusively between Min and Max operands, cast to Numerics, FALSE otherwise.
 For NOT variant, TRUE if it is outside the range, excluding boundaries

 All other Operators that can be used in Expressions are modeled after Java operators, implemented elsewhere in the classpath, and their list is extensible / dependent of distribution.